-A lot of the discussion around whether crib bumpers are safe focuses on fabric crib bumper pads, but there are other types of bumpers on the market, including vertical bumpers, which are individual crib slat covers meant to prevent head bonks, and mesh crib liners, which are intended to keep flailing little arms and legs inside the crib.
+A lot of the previous discussion around whether crib bumpers were safe focused on fabric crib bumper pads, but there have been other types of bumpers on the market, including vertical bumpers, which are individual crib slat covers meant to prevent head bonks, and mesh crib liners, which are intended to keep flailing little arms and legs inside the crib.

 Phillips-Walker says no. “Mesh crib covers and slat covers still pose a risk of strangulation and suffocation,” she explains.